 7. Add social proof

-8. Refresh every 2–4 weeks
+8. Refresh every two to four weeks

 9. Measure what matters